Mullingar, Co. Westmeath

 The new workhouse, built in 1840-42, occupied a 10-acre site on Castlepollard Road, half a mile to the north of Mullingar.
 It was designed to accommodate 800 inmates.
 Its construction cost £7,250 plus £1,400 for fixtures and fittings etc. It was declared fit for the admission of paupers on 3 October 1842 and admitted its first inmates two months later on 8th December.
 The site location and layout are shown on the 1914 map below.

 The workhouse building followed one of the standard designs by the Poor Law Commission's architect George Wilkinson, with a two-storey entrance block at the front containing a porter's lodge, receiving wards and Guardians' board-room.

 Behind the entrance block stood a three-storey accommodation block, one half of which housed males, the other half females.

 At the rear, a range of single-storey utility rooms such as bakehouse and washhouse connected through to the infirmary and idiots' wards via a central spine containing the chapel and dining-hall.
 The infirmary later became known as the St Anne's block.

 During the famine in the mid-1840s, sleeping galleries were erected to accommodate additional inmates.
 A 60-bed fever hospital was erected at the north of the workhouse.

-In 1936, following the opening of a new County Hospital, the St Anne's block was used for the treatment of TB patients until its closure in 1962.
+In 1936, following the opening of a new County Hospital, the St Anne's block took over the treatment of TB patients until its closure in 1962.
 In 1998, demolition work began on the block in order to provide 200 tonnes of stone for the construction in Flanders of a commemorative tower to the Irish First World War dead.

-The other former workhouse buildings are occupied by St Mary's geriatric hospital.
+The other former workhouse buildings are now occupied by St Mary's Care Centre.